topperguy7/Royal_Chai/README.md

 3. Minimalism: The layout is intentionally spacious to keep the focus on the product's premium nature and the primary "Notify Me" goal.

 ## 🚀 Output
-To see the the Designed Website press on this link
+To see the the Designed Website click on this link